kakarifki/To-do-least/README.md

 5. **Dynamic User Interface**: Responsive design with an intuitive user experience.

 ## Task-List for Implementation
-Below is a detailed task list for implementing each core feature:

 ### 1. Task Creation
 - **Implement input form for task details**